-The Associate in Science in Electronic Medical Records Technology program prepares technicians to maintain, collect, and analyze patients’ health information data including medical history, symptoms, examinations results, diagnostic tests, treatment methods, and all other healthcare provider services.
+The Associate in Science in Electronic Medical Records program prepares technicians to maintain, collect, and analyze patients’ health information data including medical history, symptoms, examinations results, diagnostic tests, treatment methods, and all other healthcare provider services.
 Technicians ensure the quality, accuracy, accessibility, and security of health information data.
 They regularly communicate with physicians and other healthcare professionals to clarify diagnoses or to obtain additional information.
 Electronic Medical Record technicians should possess excellent oral and written communication skills as they often serve as liaisons between healthcare facilities, insurance companies, and other establishments.

 The Electronic Medical Record Technology curriculum combines elements of healthcare, business, and information technology.
 Coursework involves medical terminology, anatomy and physiology, health data requirements and standards, clinical classification and coding systems, data analysis, healthcare reimbursement methods, database security and management, confidentiality of personal health information, and quality improvement methods.
 Students will be trained on electronic health records software applications to maintain data on patient safety, patterns of disease, disease treatment and outcomes for biomedical statistics.

-Electronic Medical Record technicians’ duties vary with the size and scope of the medical facility.
+Electronic Medical Records technicians’ duties vary with the size and scope of the medical facility.
 Technicians specialize in many aspects of heath information and can work in physicians’ offices, nursing care facilities, outpatient care centers, home healthcare services, hospitals, managed care organizations, government agencies, behavioral health facilities, and insurance companies.

 Mission, Goals, and Outcomes

-2) The HIMT program will utilize technology to allow students to demonstrate the application of knowledge in the classroom, laboratory, and professional settings.
+- Utilize technology to allow students to demonstrate the application of knowledge in the classroom, laboratory, and professional settings.

-4) The HIMT program will prepare students for the Certified Electronic Health Record Specialist (CEHRS) and the Certified Professional in Electronic Health Records (CPEHR) national examinations.
+- Prepare students for the Certified Electronic Health Record Specialist (CEHRS) and the Certified Professional in Electronic Health Records (CPEHR) national examinations.

 Graduates of the program will be able to:

-1) Manage, monitor, and analyze health information to ensure accuracy, appropriateness, security, and confidentiality of patient data.
+- Manage, monitor, and analyze health information to ensure accuracy, appropriateness, security, and confidentiality of patient data.

-2) Utilize technology including hardware and software to facilitate data collection, analysis, storage, reporting, and retrieval of health information.
+- Utilize technology including hardware and software to facilitate data collection, analysis, storage, reporting, and retrieval of health information.

-3) Apply policies and procedures to maintain protected health information according to the standards of external regulatory agencies for certification, licensure, and accreditation purposes.
+- Apply policies and procedures to maintain protected health information according to the standards of external regulatory agencies for certification, licensure, and accreditation purposes.

-4) Utilize legal, ethical, and professional guidelines to manage health information within diverse healthcare delivery systems and promote privacy, confidentiality, and safety of patient data.
+- Utilize legal, ethical, and professional guidelines to manage health information within diverse healthcare delivery systems and promote privacy, confidentiality, and safety of patient data.

-5) Implement procedures to effectively process biomedical research statistics and multiple healthcare reimbursement methodologies, including clinical classification, billing, and coding.
+- Implement procedures to effectively process biomedical research statistics and multiple healthcare reimbursement methodologies, including clinical classification, billing, and coding.

-6) Integrate knowledge of data base structure to evaluate health information systems and promote effective quality control practices.
+- Integrate knowledge of data base structure to evaluate health information systems and promote effective quality control practices.

 Associate in Science Degree